 State Representative Jason Murphey provided a letter he received from a constituent.
-The letter is offering $2 in tax credit for each $1 invested, and provides additonal verification the investments aren't expected to succeed.
-Only serve to obtain tax credit.
+The letter is offering $2 in tax credit for each $1 invested and provides additional verification; the investments aren't expected to succeed.
+Only serve to obtain tax credits.

 Date: Tue, May 11, 2010